 - Price to watch a match: Non-Thai’s have to pay up to ฿2000 ($60) to watch a match

-Muay Thai, the National Sport of Thailand, is believed to have originated in the Ayutthaya period.
-It is a scientific combination of grabs and strikes including those by kicks from knees, shins, fists and elbows.
-Considered a dangerous sport, Thai boxing was banned in the 1920s, and it came back in 1937 with rules for making it a safer.
+Muay Thai, the National Sport of Thailand, is a scientific combination of grabs and strikes.
+Considered a dangerous sport, Thai boxing was banned in the 1920s, but it came back in 1937 with rules for making it a safer.
 It has now evolved into a popular spectator sport.

-While watching a match is an experience, learning Muay Thai is extremely demanding.
-There are hundred’s of training camps spread out over the country, but not all of them encourage non-Thai’s to join.
+While watching a match is an experience, learning Muay Thai can be extremely demanding.
+There are hundred’s of training camps spread out over the country.

 - For details contact The International Muay Thai Federation at Pathumwan Stadium, 154 Rama Road, Bangkok or The Lumphini Stadium, Rama Four Road, Bangkok.